thexmanxyz/Gantry-Projects-Website/README.md

 ## Credits
 The used template is based on [Start Bootstrap - Scrolling Nav](https://github.com/BlackrockDigital/startbootstrap-scrolling-nav).
 Thanks @ [BlackrockDigital](https://github.com/BlackrockDigital).

-The template uses this [Floating ToTop Button](https://github.com/thexmanxyz/Floating-ToTop-Button).
+The template modification adds the [Floating ToTop Button](https://github.com/thexmanxyz/Floating-ToTop-Button) to the website.

 ## by [thex](https://github.com/thexmanxyz) | [gantryprojects](https://gantryprojects.com)
 Copyright (c) 2018, free to use in personal and commercial software as per the [license](/LICENSE.md).